Spanish version

 The Carrera del Darro in Granada with stone buildings

-The Carrera del Darro.
-One of the most photographed streets in Granada… and it starts right at Plaza Nueva.
+The Carrera del Darro is one of the most photographed streets in Granada… and it starts right at Plaza Nueva.

-From Plaza Nueva you can see some of Granada's most iconic spots:
+From Plaza Nueva you can see some of Granada's most famous spots:

-• The Albaicín - the old Moorish quarter up on the hill, with narrow winding streets and white houses.
-UNESCO World Heritage site
+• The Albaicín - the old Moorish quarter up on the hill with narrow streets and white houses.
+It's a UNESCO World Heritage site

-• The Alhambra - a massive medieval Islamic palace sitting on the opposite hill.
-One of the most visited monuments in all of Spain and it looks absolutely unreal lit up at night
+• The Alhambra - it's a massive medieval Islamic palace on the opposite hill and it's one of the most visited monuments in all of Spain.
+It looks amazing at night with the lights

 The Alhambra palace in Granada illuminated at night with the Sierra Nevada mountains